2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

     awk '{ if (substr($1,1,3) == ">CA") print ">" substr($10,1,10) substr($10,16,length($10)-1); else print $0}' all-genome-seqs.fa > all-genome-seqs-fixed.fa

 For example, a defline in the *PROCHLOROCOCCUS-FASTA-FILES/CONTIGS-FOR-ISOLATES.fa* file is:

-  >AS9601-00000001, where "AS9601" represents the name of the isolate, and "00000001" represents the contig within that genome.
+">AS9601-00000001"; where "AS9601" represents the name of the isolate, and "00000001" represents the contig within that genome.
 The file *CONTIGS-FOR-SAGs.fa* follows the same format.

 However, the deflines in the new SAGs we downloaded are formated as follows:

-  >CACAYO010000001.1 uncultured Prochlorococcus sp. isolate AG-349-G23 genome assembly, contig: AG-349-G23_NODE_1, whole genome shotgun sequence
+">CACAYO010000001.1 uncultured Prochlorococcus sp. isolate AG-349-G23 genome assembly, contig: AG-349-G23_NODE_1, whole genome shotgun sequence"
 The awk command above extracts the genome (AG-349-G23) and contig number (1) from the defline and formats it in a way that is consistent with the deflines given above.

 Removed non-Atlantic genomes from TARA ftp file